rclone/rclone/MANUAL.md

 If you are transferring large files over high speed links and you have enough memory, then increasing this will speed up the transfers.

+Rclone will automatically increase the chunk size when uploading a large file of known size to stay below the 10,000 chunks limit.

+Files of unknown size are uploaded with the configured chunk_size.
+Since the default chunk size is 5MB and there can be at most 10,000 chunks, this means that by default the maximum size of file you can stream upload is 48GB.
+If you wish to stream upload larger files then you will need to increase chunk_size.

 - Config:      chunk_size
 - Env Var:     RCLONE_S3_CHUNK_SIZE
 - Type:        SizeSuffix
 - Default:     5M

+#### --s3-copy-cutoff

+Cutoff for switching to multipart copy

+Any files larger than this that need to be server side copied will be copied in chunks of this size.

+The minimum is 0 and the maximum is 5GB.

+- Config:      copy_cutoff
+- Env Var:     RCLONE_S3_COPY_CUTOFF
+- Type:        SizeSuffix
+- Default:     5G

 #### --s3-disable-checksum